Madison Bear

 Madison Bear (born April 26, 1997) is an American curler from Portage, Wisconsin.
+She currently plays lead and skips Team Delaney Strouse.
 As a junior curler, Bear was a two-time United States champion and a World runner-up.

 Career

+Juniors

 Bear first competed at the United States Junior Curling Championship in 2015, as skip of a team consisting of Jenna Burchesky at third, Allison Howell at second and Annmarie Dubberstein at lead.
 Despite being newcomers on the national stage, Team Bear made it to the finals where they lost to defending champion Cory Christensen.

 The following season, Bear joined Christensen's team as lead.
 The team also included Sarah Anderson and Taylor Anderson.
 With Team Christensen, Bear won her first World Curling Tour event, going undefeated at the 2015 St. Paul Cash Spiel.
 At the 2016 Junior National Championship, Bear earned her first Junior National title when the team finished with a perfect 11–0 record, never needing to play a full ten end game.
 Winning Junior Nationals earned Team Christensen a spot at the Women's National Championship in Jacksonville, Florida, where they earned the fourth seed in the playoffs with a 3–3 round-robin record.
 They defeated Jamie Sinclair in the 3 vs 4 page playoff game, but then lost to Nina Roth in the semifinals, earning themselves the bronze medal.

 Winning the Junior National Championship also earned Bear her first opportunity to represent the United States at the World Junior Championships in Copenhagen.
 Bear's team finished the round-robin with a 7–2 record, good enough for the second seed in the page playoff system.
 In the 1 vs 2 playoff game, Team Christensen defeated the number one seed Canada, skipped by Mary Fay.
 This gave the United States a path straight to the final where they ultimately faced Canada again, this time losing 4–7 to earn the silver medal.

 For the 2016–17 season Bear was back to skipping her own team, this time composed of Cora Farrell, Cait Flannery, and Lexi Lanigan.
 Team Bear got silver at the 2017 Junior Nationals, losing to Annmarie Dubberstein in the final.
 Bear still returned to the World Juniors as alternate for Dubberstein's team and finished in 7th place.

 In her final season as a junior curler, Bear joined back with her original juniors teammates: Dubberstein, Burchesky, and Howell.
 They won the gold medal at the 2018 United States Junior National Championship, earning Bear her third straight trip to World Juniors.
 At the 2018 World Junior Championships in Aberdeen, Scotland, Bear and her team just missed the playoffs, finishing in fifth place.